NikPnevmatikos/Point-set-polygonization/Evaluate/README.md

     optimal_convex.cpp      (updated convex hull algorithm for the sub-division)

     simulatedAnnealing.h
     simulatedAnnealing.cpp  (implementation for the simulatedAnnealing algorithm)

 Program Description:

-    We implemented the first two algorithms of the second project.

-    ~ For the first algorihm:

-        We follow the pseudocode shown to us in the class.
-From the result polygon of the first two algorithms, iterate all the edges
-                for every edge find all k-paths
-                    for every k path apply the local step, check if the polygon is simple and if it is find if the new polygon has better area (min or max area)

-            apply changes
-        repeat until da < threshold

-    ~ For the second algorithm

-        Local Step Algorithm:
-            Pick a random vertex k and swap it with the next one.
-            Check if (k-1, k) edge and (k+1, k+2) edge intersect with each other (creating an X).
-            If not, then take the (k-1, k, k+1) and (k, k+1, k+2) triangles and check if a vertex exist inside any of the two triangles we created.
-            If the above is false calculated the DE and metropolis criterion.
-            If DE < 0 or the metropolis criterion is true, apply the changes

-        Global Step Algorithm:
-            It's the same as local search Algorithm, with L = 1.

-        Subdivisition Algorithm:
-            Sort all the points and divide them into ceil([n-1]/[m-1]) parts.
-Each part will have a common point.
-            For each sub-polygon created, calculate the polygon using convex hull algorithm and then improve the area using the global step algorithm.
-            When all ceil([n-1]/[m-1]) sub-polygons are created merge them together and create the final polygon.
+    Implemented a script to run two algorithm on any given file in a directory.
+Calculate the ratio between area produced by algorithms and convex hull area.
+The result is written into the desired output file.

 Observations:

-    While testing the two algorithms, we came to the conclusion that the first algorithm is much slower than the first one.
+    While implemented the task, we came to the conclusion that the most consistand and fast algorithms to use are incremental-simulated annealing(local step) and convex hull-simulated annealing(global step).
+The second algorithm is much slower that the first one but produces better area results.
+Other algorithm compinations were slower or produced poor results (example convex hull-local search)

-    Both algorithms improve the final area of the polygon produced by incremental or convex hull algorithms, but the Local Search algorithm although slower it does a much better job finding the best area approximatelly.
+Code improvements:

+    We improved the runtime of our code by:
+        -Cutting unnecessary checks in convex hull algorithm.
+        -Calculate the area of the polygon using triangles instead of using the polygon area function
+        -Avoiding unnecessary checks in Simulated_Annealing(local Step)at the intersect function
+        -Changing the visibility check in simulated_Annealing
+        -Avoiding unnecessary checks in incremental algorithm by changing the visibility check.

-Some examples can be found in the testcases/results folders, images of the polygon results can be found in images folder.
+Some examples can be found in the input folder, and results can be found in results folder.